 Do I need to speak Japanese to navigate Japan’s cities?

 While it’s true that not everyone in Japan speaks English, many cities have made significant efforts to cater to international tourists.
 You can easily find English signage, menus, and announcements in major cities like Tokyo, Osaka, and Kyoto.
 Additionally, many restaurants and shops have picture menus or staff who can help with simple communication.
 However, learning basic Japanese phrases like “konnichiwa” (hello), “arigatou” (thank you), and “sumimasen” (excuse me) can go a long way in making your trip more enjoyable.
-(See Also: Cities To Visit In Europe)
+(See Also: Best Cities To Visit In West Germany)

 Are Japan’s cities safe for solo travelers?